massalabs/massa-sc-runtime/docs/Tutorial:-How-to-create-a-smart-contract-on-Massa.md

 ```

 The `play` function is used to update the state of the game when each player plays.
 As the `initialize` function, it is a public function: anyone can call it and play the next move.
 Public functions of Massa smart-contracts can only take strings as arguments.
-To pass several arguments we thus have to rely on `json-as` and to define the possible arguments using `PlayArgs`.
+To pass several arguments, we thus have to rely on `json-as` and to define the possible arguments using `PlayArgs`.

-The `_checkWin` function is used to check if the game ended or not. private.
-As it does not used the `export` prefix, it cannot be called by anyone.
-It can only be called internaly by the smart-contract.
+The `_checkWin` function is used to check whether the game ended or not.
+Private, as it does not use the `export` prefix, it cannot be called by anyone.
+It can only be called internally by the smart-contract.

 #### main.ts